-We want to thank our Board members who provide oversight and direction of our policies and goals that further the success we have enjoyed for so many years.
+We would like to thank our Board members who provide oversight and direction of our policies and goals that add to the success that we have enjoyed for so many years.
 Our Board has the right mix of background perspectives and provides excellent oversight and guidance on what is necessary with the daily challenges we face.
-In 2022 we invited former Alameda County DA, Nancy O'Malley to join us as a Director and she started on January 1st 2023.
-Our Board is complemented by the best management team in the Bay Area.
-They have a wealth of knowledge about the bank and our clients.
-They are passionate about customer service and creating shareholder value.
-I sincerely thank all our employees for their hard work and dedication.
+Our board is complemented by the best management team in the Bay Area and they are passionate about customer service and creating shareholder value.
+I would also like to thank all of our employees for the hard work and dedication they have given us at Summit Bank.